ftc-team-8813/website/pages/README.md

 <!-- $endsection -->
 ```

+### The Configuration
+The file `config.txt` contains various build system options:

+* `dirs: dir1, dir2, dir3, ...`:
+  Lists the sub-directories to process HTML files in.
+This is useful, for
+  example, if you have a `blog/` directory for blog entries.
+Subdirectories are
+  not scanned recursively.
+* `out_dir: dir`:
+  Set the output directory to compile the website to.
+By default, it is `..`,
+  meaning that the pages will be placed in the parent directory.
+* `deps: path1, path2, path3, ...`:
+  If the output directory is NOT `..`, the builder will copy these files and
+  directories into it.

 ### Using Markdown for Pages

 Many of you who use GitHub might be wondering if you can use Markdown